DevKaranJ/e-comm-zoroment/README.md

 # Mock eCommerce Website

 A mock eCommerce website that replicates the functionality of an online store like Amazon, with features including product listing, detail views, cart management, address input, and mock payment processing.
-This project consists of a **frontend** (React) and **backend** (Node/Express) to demonstrate a full eCommerce flow.
+This project consists of a **client** (React) and **server** (Node/Express) to demonstrate a full eCommerce flow.

 ---